 Online Public Access Catalogue (OPAC):

-This is a new computerized library catalogue that has been developed using the ADLIB integrated library software package.
+This is a new computerized library catalogue that has been developed using the KOHA integrated library software package.
 The Library OPAC is user friendly.
-The Library has already entered about 16,389 bibliographic records in ADLIB Database.
 Users can conduct a simple search or an expert search system using boolean operators.
 Users have the option of searching the full catalogue or parts of the catalogue such as books, articles, audio visual materials and serials.
 Users can search by title, author, organization, text search, subject or even by year of publication.
 Search result gives information on the title of the book, author, publication statement, and the section of the library or where the item is located.
 Other information include the class mark, availability status and whether the item can be borrowed or not.
-The library has already entered about 8,000 bibliographic records in ADLIB Database.
 Click here to access OPAC